 The Group regularly releases corporate information, such as awards received, and the latest news of the Group's developments on the Company's website.
 The public are welcome to give their comments and make their enquiries through the Company's website and the management will give their prompt response thereto.
+The Board has reviewed its Shareholders' communication activities conducted during the Year and is satisfied with the implementation and effectiveness of the Shareholders' communication policy.

 A copy of the memorandum and articles of association of the Company has been published on the websites of the Company and the Stock Exchange.
-There has been no change in the Company's constitutional documents during the year ended 30 June 2022.
+During the year ended 30 June 2023, in order to reflect the core shareholder protection standards as set out in the revised Appendix 3 to the Listing Rules which took effect on 1 January 2022 and for house-keeping purposes, the articles of association of the Company was amended and restated pursuant to a special resolution passed by the Shareholders at the annual general meeting of the Company held on 16 December 2022.
+Save as disclosed above, there has been no change in the Company's constitutional documents during the year ended 30 June 2023.